my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Opening a Bank Account

-You should try and set up a bank account as soon as you get to the UK as many places, including our campuses, are cashless and will only do card payments.
+You should try and set up a bank account as soon as you get to the UK as many places, including our campuses, are cashless and will only take card payments.
+Please be aware there may not be any physical banks near some of our campuses.

 • Registering for a GP